Make a request

 We need a minimum of 10 working days’ notice to process the application.

-If you need to place further materials in conjunction with the scaffolding ie; building materials, you will be required to apply for section 171 application.
+If you need to place further materials in conjunction with the scaffolding ie; building materials, temporary traffic lights, you will be required to apply for section 171 application.

 If you are unsure whether an area of land is private or maintained by Devon County Council, please contact our Customer Service Centre on 0345 155 1004.
 The advisor will be able to inform you if a licence is required, or if you will need to consult with the land owner before commencing works.
 Any application submitted for land not maintained by Devon County Council will be non-refundable, unless cancelled within our 1-hour cancellation policy (see below).